 The maximization of fines can be requested if a driver used toll sections several times mistakenly believing that their vehicle had a valid e-vignette, and they realized that they were wrong only at receiving the first fine payment notice.
 In this case it can be assumed that a longer period passed between the first unauthorized road use and the receipt of the resulting notice.

-If, therefore, more than two unauthorized road uses occurred, the road user (the owner or the operator of the vehicle) meeting certain conditions as specified in the Toll Decree may request, either in person or in writing, the maximization of fines to no more than two fines.
+If, therefore, more than two unauthorized road uses occurred, the road user (the owner or the operator of the vehicle) meeting certain conditions as specified in the Toll Decree may request, either in person or in writing (paper or email), the maximization of fines to no more than two fines.